randyyu-94/randyyu-94/README.md

 - [Applied Text Mining](https://github.com/randyyu-94/Applied_Text_Mining) by University of Michigan
 - [ChatGPT Prompt Engineering for Developers](https://github.com/randyyu-94/ChatGPT_Prompt_Engineering) by Deeplearning.AI

-I also forked repositories for the course [Machine Learning for Earth and Environmental Sciences](https://github.com/randyyu-94/2022_ML_EES) by Tom Beucler from UNI Lausanne, and the machine learning tool [FLAML](https://github.com/randyyu-94/FLAML) by Microsoft.

 ## 🤝 Let's Connect

 I'm always open to meaningful connections and potential collaborations!